In March, one of the more interesting patent filings from Google was granted, Information retrieval based on historical data.

 Google also offers a Google Translate gadget that you can put on your pages to allow visitors to translate your page into their language.

-Google has also worked to make their Translate service mobile by making it available on iPhones.
+Google has also worked to make their Machine Translation service mobile by making it available on iPhones.

 When you’re searching for something on the Web, does it matter whether you use the singular or plural version of a word in your search?